Social Stories for Autism & Learning Difficulties

 Understanding Social Stories for

-Autism and Learning Difficulties
+Autism (ASD, Asperger Syndrome) and Learning Difficulties

 Social stories are powerful tools designed to provide guidance, support, and structure for individuals facing challenges related to learning difficulties and autism.
 Developed by Carol Gray, these narrative-based interventions offer a structured way to communicate information and foster understanding in a clear and accessible manner.